sync-for-science/sync-for-science.github.io/api-calls/index.md

 We'll also refer to two "request times":

-*first-connection* for broad queries that the app will make once, after first approval, to back-fill historical data and
+ * *first-connection* for broad queries that the app will make once, after first approval, to back-fill historical data
-*regular-update* for narrow queries the app wil make frequently (e.g. weekly).
+ * *regular-update* for narrow queries the app wil make frequently (e.g. weekly)

 (Note: a production-quality app might repeat the "broad" queries on a occasional basis (e.g. yearly) as a sanity check, and to discovery any data that may have fallen _out_ of the record.)